mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 The average salary now? $486,016.
 And 67 cents.
 Who feels average now?

-(This problem gets solved in the next section)
+(This problem gets solved in a later section)

-The above example, while a little silly, illustrates the point: If you have a set of numbers that has no constraints -- there could be really big numbers or really small numbers in the mix -- then a mean probably isn't the number you're looking for.
+The above example, while a little silly, illustrates the point: Averages are sensitive to extremes.
+If you have a set of numbers that has no constraints -- there could be really big numbers or really small numbers in the mix -- then a mean probably isn't the number you're looking for.
 But when the numbers are constrained, or there aren't any extreme values in the set, averages work great.

 #####How to calculate a mean#####